jedreky/WasteData/README.md

 ### Reporting

-By looking at the different questions, I have reached the conclusion that in order to find information about the total amount landfill/non-landfill waste produced by a specific district in a specific period of time, it should be sufficient to look at questions `Q051` through `Q065`.
-Questions `Q051` through `Q053` concern different types of landfill, while the remaining types of questions concern other ways of waste disposal (but they might still contribute to the total landfill amount as waste sent to some destination can be then rejected to landfill).
+By looking at the different questions, I have reached the conclusion that in order to find information about the total amount of landfill/non-landfill waste produced by a specific district in a specific period of time, it should be sufficient to look at questions `Q051` through `Q065`.
+Questions `Q051` through `Q053` concern different types of landfill, while the remaining types of questions concern other ways of waste disposal (but they might still contribute to the total landfill amount as waste sent to some destination can be still rejected to landfill).
 So the reports I generate are based entirely on these questions.

-For a specific district and period I would not expect all these summary questions to have answers, but I would expect at least 3-4 answers per questionnaire (the waste cannot all end up in a single destination, there must be some variety).
+For a specific district and period I would not expect all these summary questions to have answers, but I would expect at least 3-4 answers per questionnaire (the waste cannot all end up in a single destination, there must be some diversity).
 Given that out of 1408 questionnaires there are 480 with at least 4 answers in the summary section, I would estimate that this script gives somewhat reasonable results in ~35% of the cases.

-To treat the remaining cases one would have to look into the remaining fields.
+For the remaining cases I believe the questionnaires are in some sense incomplete.
+Maybe the relevant data is there, but I cannot find in a summarised form.
+To such cases one would have to look into the remaining fields.
 Ideally, one would look at some complete questionnaires to determine how these summary fields are computed and perform analogous computation for the other questionnaires.
-However, this felt beyond the scope of this assignment.
+However, I did not have time to do this.

 ## How to install and run